jaimiles23/chess-puzzlerush-leaderboard/README.md

 ## Web scraping
-THe `LeaderboardScraper` class stores web-scraping methods.
-It uses Selenium to retrieve usernames and scores from chess.com, cleans the data, and returns a list of tuples containing the username and their puzzle rush score.
+The `LeaderboardScraper` class contains methods for web-scraping.
+Methods use Selenium to retrieve usernames and scores from the leaderboard, clean the data, and return a list of tuples containing the username and their puzzle rush score.

 ## Create user profiles
-Creates User classes for each username on Leaderboard.
+Instantiates `User` class for each username on Leaderboard.
 The `User` class creates a User object with information on the user's account via the chess.com API.
 The `UserSaver` class writes player profiles to a csv file.

 ## Store data
-WIP
+WIP - store data in online database

 ## Query data
-WIP
+WIP - query from online database

 ## Analyze & Communicate
-WIP
+WIP - create dashboard showing best time to play

 # TODO: